 - smoke (from tobacco, wood, chemicals, etc.)

-Certain risk factors may also increase your chances of having a severe asthma attack.
-These include lung disease, a history of severe asthma attacks, and cardiovascular disease.
+Certain risk factors may also increase your chance of having a severe asthma attack.
+These include:

 - having a history of severe asthma attacks

 If you have a suspected trigger that hasn’t yet been formally identified, talk with your doctor about testing.